 - a copy of all of his titles or diplomas.

 For further information: order of 13 March 2006 setting out the conditions for issuing the certificate of capacity to take blood samples for medical biology examinations.

 Costs associated with qualification

 Training leading to the State Medical Laboratory Technician Diploma is paid for and the cost varies depending on the institution providing the teachings.
 For more information, it is advisable to get closer to the establishment in question.

 b.
-EU nationals: for temporary and casual exercise (Free Service Delivery (LPS))
+EU nationals: for temporary and casual exercise (Freedom to provide services)

 Any national of a Member State of the European Union (EU) or a State party to the legally established European Economic Area (EEA) agreement may perform the work of a medical laboratory technician on a temporary and casual basis same activity in France.

 Where the Member State does not regulate access to the activity or its exercise, the national must justify having carried out this activity for at least one year in the last ten years.

 If they meet these conditions, the person concerned must make a prior declaration to the relevant regional prefect prior to his first provision of services (see below " Make a prior declaration for the EU national for a temporary and casual exercise (LPS)").